agtmwebtoon/indoor-wifi-positioning/README.md

 * Make an app that can measure the RSSI value of Wi-Fi
 * Upload the measured value to the database (FIREBASS).

-### Admin measurement app
+### Admin measurement app testing

-Use the spinner to select the number of floors and lakes and press the START button to find the RSSI value of nearby Wi-Fi and inform the WAP and distance.
+Use the spinner to select the number of floors and lakes and press the START button to find the RSSI(Received Signal Strength Indication Value) value of nearby Wi-Fi and inform the WAP(Wireless Access Point) and distance.

 <img src="https://user-images.githubusercontent.com/104605749/168459534-4885bdc5-7205-4140-9ace-c9283cf9a16d.jpg" width = "200" height = "400"/>

 ### Wi-Fi Signal Stength

-Contains the RSSI (Received Signal Strength Indication Value) of the WAP (Wireless Access Point) at the measured location.
+Contains the RSSI of the WAP at the measured location.
 When RSSI values are expressed in negative format, the closer the value is to 0, the stronger the received signal.

 ![WF1](https://user-images.githubusercontent.com/104605749/168459127-5470ae9b-f954-41da-bf5a-721f58a41072.jpg)

+작성 중 입니다

 ## Deployment